planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 ### NPC Creation

 The Guide plays perhaps too many NPCs, such as friendly or unfriendly contacts, shopkeepers, enemies, key figures in the setting, and random passersby.
 Only key NPCs have full Attributes.
 For the mostly unnamed, unsung Extras, a single NPC pool will do.
 The first number, followed by a “D,” is their dice pool for combat Attributes as well as their Mettle.
 This is followed by their FRAME bonus.
 Think “Stunned Bystander 3D+3” or “Hostile Village Elder 4D+2.”
-Raise the pool by two for Checks strongly related to their title, as if it were a CONCEPT.
+Raise the pool by two for Checks strongly related to their title, as if it were a CALLING.

 <center>*[ Attribute pool ] D + [ FRAME ]*</center>